 *Any lithium batteries

-Residents are asked to contact the Household Hazardous Waste Division at the Landfill of North Iowa at (877-LANDFIL) or (641) 357-5452 to make an appointment to drop off batteries that are not accepted for recycling at City Hall.
+Residents are asked to contact the Household Hazardous Waste Division at the Landfill of North Iowa at (877-LANDFIL) or (641) 357-5452 to make an appointment to drop off batteries that are not accepted for recycling at the Fire Department.

 For more information or questions, contact the City’s Sanitation Division at (641) 421-3691 or the Landfill of North Iowa at (877) LANDFIL or (641) 357-5452.